Dramatic Film In Theaters Summer 2021

 For nearly 200 years, skeptics and critics have been trying to explain away what many Book of Mormon witnesses stated—that they had seen angels and hefted golden metal plates containing ancient inscriptions.
 To their dying days, these witnesses defended their testimonies even in the face of cruel mobs, the ridicule of society, and betrayal by friends.
 Why?

-WITNESSES, produced by the Interpreter Foundation, consists of four episodes to be released within days of each other.
+WITNESSES, produced by the Interpreter Foundation, consists of three main segments working together as a comprehensive project.
 Each will reconnect us with the history, the claims and counter-claims, and ultimately the stalwart consistency of each witness’ testimony.

 The face of television viewing is no longer confined to the living room.
 Audiences seek content on computer screens, social media, tablets, and phones.
 They search for entertainment and new knowledge and they search for truth.
-The Witnesses project looks to provide these things in a unique blend of drama and documentary.
+The Witnesses project looks to provide these things in a unique offering of drama and documentary, feature length and short-form.

 BYU Religious Education has contracted for rights to include Witnesses in their curricula.
 Consequently, tens of thousands of students will enlarge their comprehension and appreciation of the witnesses.